RADAR-Radio Afterglow Detection and AI-driven Response: A Federated Framework for Gravitational Wave Event Follow-Up: Summary and conclusion

-An important evaluation metric for AI-driven multi-messenger frameworks such as \texttt{RADAR} is the latency with which data from heterogeneous observatories are acquired, processed, and fused to yield scientifically actionable outputs.
+In the longer-term future, when improved GW detectors may issue pre-merger alerts providing GW localization areas bettern than 100\,deg$^2$ at least 5\,min before merger \citep[see e.g., Figure in 6][]{2024FrASS..1186748C}, an important evaluation metric for AI-driven multi-messenger frameworks such as \texttt{RADAR} will become the latency with which data from heterogeneous observatories are acquired, processed, and fused to yield scientifically actionable outputs.
 This metric is critical for enabling rapid follow-up observations, including the tantalizing possibility of pre-merger alerts that could capture prompt emission from binary neutron star mergers—phenomena that remain largely unexplored \citep[e.g.,][and references therein]{10.1093/mnras/stw576}.
 In the GW170817 case study, \texttt{RADAR} demonstrated an end-to-end latency on the order of a few hours.
 However, this aggregate timescale masks the varying latencies of individual pipeline components, each operating within expected bounds.
 The GW module exemplifies low-latency performance: it processed 4096\,s of data from LIGO Hanford and Livingston, sampled at 4096\,Hz, in under 4.5 minutes using a batch size of 8\,s.
 The GCN parser completed its task in about 4 minutes, while the \texttt{Dingo-BNS} module required less than 10 minutes to download relevant data and infer $(\theta_{\rm obs}, D_L)$.
 Communication across modules via \texttt{Octopus} typically took less than 2--3 seconds.
 By contrast, the dominant contributor to overall latency was the modeling of the radio data, which involves federated, multi-site fitting of slowly evolving afterglow light curves.
 Using a distributed log-likelihood MCMC approach, each of 32 walkers proposes a $(\theta_{\rm obs}, D_L)$ pair.
 These are dispatched to eight geographically distributed radio data sites via \texttt{Octopus}.
 Each site evaluates its local log-likelihood given the proposed parameters, and the collective results are aggregated to compute the global posterior.
 This process, which takes approximately 3--4 hours, reflects the inherent timescale of analyzing radio transients that evolve over days to years.
 Notably, even in a non-federated, centralized setting, this latency would persist due to the cadence and nature of radio observations, which often require $\sim$1 hour per integration.

 \texttt{RADAR}'s key innovation lies in its ability to coherently orchestrate multi-messenger inference across disparate data modalities with minimal overhead.
 This capability is not only essential for time-domain astrophysics today but will become increasingly critical as next-generation detectors boost sensitivity and event rates \citep[e.g.,][]{Nitz:2021pbr}.